RichardGe/composable_kernel_win_hip621/example/ck_tile/09_topk_softmax/README.md

        -st_i    row stride of input, -1 means same as experts (default:-1) -st_o    row stride of output/indices, -1 means same as topk (default:-1)
-       -seed    seed to be used, -1 means random every time (default:-1) -kname    t to 1 will print kernel name (default:0)
+       -seed    seed to be used, -1 means random every time (default:-1) -kname    when set to 1 it will print kernel name (default:0)

 ```